konstantintutsch/website/_posts/2023-11-01-how-to-make-a-cappuccino.md

 First, pour the coffee powder into your portafilter:

-{% include image.html file="cappuccino-portafilter.webp" alt="a portafilter filled with coffee powder" caption="This is a reasonably amount of powder …" %}
+{% include image.html file="cappuccino-portafilter.webp" alt="a portafilter filled with coffee powder" caption="This is a reasonable amount of powder …" %}

 Now, tamp the powder until it's reasonably compressed and insert the portafilter into your espresso machine.

-{% include image.html file="cappuccino-portafilter-tamped.webp" alt="a portafilter filled with tamped coffee powder" caption="… and this is a reasonably amount of compression." %}
+{% include image.html file="cappuccino-portafilter-tamped.webp" alt="a portafilter filled with tamped coffee powder" caption="… and this is a reasonable amount of compression." %}

 Finally before we can start, fill your milk can with milk.
 To prevent wasting milk, use less than you would need to top up the cup.